ynotdraw/example-eslint-plugin/README.md

 ## Testing

+How do we know if our rules are working as expected?
+Tests!

 If you're using only JavaScript, you can use Node's built-in [test runner](https://nodejs.org/api/test.html).
 I ended up using vitest due to familiarity with it already and since I'm using TypeScript.
 It doesn't require me to compile to JavaScript, I can simply point it to my test files and it just works.
 That's nice.

 Adding tests is really important to ensure your rules are doing what you expect them to.
 Especially if you have `fix` functions defined.